 Your first visit is all about your child — his or her comfort, happiness, and health.

 During your child’s first visit, we will review their dental and medical history forms, and one of our hygienists will clean and polish your child's teeth.
-Then, Dr. Greenhill or Dr. Jennison will complete the dental exam.
+Then, Dr. Greenhill, Dr. Jennison or Dr. Britt will complete the dental exam.
 The doctor may order x-rays, depending on your child's cavity risk.
-Dr. Greenhill and Dr. Jennison consider your child's demeanor, age, and cavity risk when creating individual treament plans.
+Dr. Greenhill, Dr. Jennison and Dr. Britt consider your child's demeanor, age, and cavity risk when creating individual treament plans.

 Do I Stay with My Child During the Visit?

 We invite you to stay with your child during the initial examination, as well as future visits.
 We look at this as a team effort in providing the best and safest care for your child.
 Our purpose is to gain you and your child's confidence and to overcome apprehension.
 For the safety and privacy of all patients, other children who are not being treated should remain in the reception room with a supervising adult, or they can play in our Kids Clubhouse with video games.
 We do find on occasion, children do better when by themselves if they require treatment.
 You know your child best, and this may be something to consider.
 It is our goal to make this a great experience.

 Regular checkups are an important part of maintaining a healthy smile!